Non-Narrative Café v14: OLD Carbon Rule Formalism

 Tension is not:

-- parity itself
+- parity itself,

-- contradiction
+- contradiction,

-- narrative conflict
+- narrative or dynamical conflict,

 10A.
 Non-Commutation and EANI